-THE WHITE WIZARD This month, Games Workshop's Middle-earth studio manager, Rob Alderman, presents a tactica on one of the most notable characters from The Lord of the Rings[TM].
-He is the
+This month, Games Workshop's Middle-earth studio manager, Rob Alderman, presents a tactica on one of the most notable characters from The Lord of the Rings[TM].
+He is the former head of the Istari, and now a puppet of the Dark Lord - Saruman the White.

-An avid collector of the Middle-earth Strategy Battle Game since a young age, Rob now manages the Middle-earth team.
-Rob has always had more of an affinity with the Evil-doers in Middle-earth, and his desk is constantly littered with Orcs, Goblins and Spiders. ast your mind back to 2001.
-Games Workshop has announced The Lord of the RingsTM: Strategy Battle Game, and the world anticipates Peter Jackson's fantastic movie series with bated breath.
-A young Rob Alderman is reading The HobbitTM at school and jabbering on to any who would listen about the new game that is coming.
-That younger version of myself saw adverts for a Saruman miniature that was due to launch soon, listed as Evil.
-Surely this must be a mistake, I thought.
-But little did that young man know that this seemingly honourable Wizard would betray his order and pledge himself to the side of Evil. of Saruman and the lengths he went to carry out his bitter betrayal.
+ROB ALDERMAN An avid collector of the Middle-earth Strategy Battle Game since a young age, Rob now manages the Middle-earth team.
+Rob has always had more of an affinity with the Evil-doers in Middle-earth, and his desk is constantly littered with Orcs, Goblins and Spiders.

+In short, my first experiences of Middle-earth were from what little I had heard from friends, the Strategy Battle Game, and the movies.
+The Fellowship of the Ring[TM] was absolutely formative in myself, and a large part of that was the duplicity of Saruman and the lengths he went to carry out his bitter betrayal.
 Fast forward eighteen years, and we have a brand new plastic Saruman and Gríma Wormtongue kit due for imminent release, a stark reminder of my misguided youth.

 So who exactly is Saruman?
 Well, Saruman is the head of his order.
 That is to say that he is one of the Istari, a group of five wizards who were sent to Middle-earth to do good and protect the Free Peoples.
 His counsel is wise and sought after by not only the many peoples of Middle-earth, but also his kin in the White Council: Gandalf the Grey, Radagast the Brown, and two Blue Wizards (whose names we are assured are a distant memory by Gandalf in The Hobbit movies).
 Eventually, Saruman gains the keys to the ancient tower of Orthanc and the surrounding lands in Isengard.
 It was in the comfort of this isolated peak that his twisted treachery would begin ...
-In short, my first experiences of Middle-earth were from what little I had heard from friends, the Strategy Battle Game, and the movies.
-The Fellowship of the RingTM was absolutely formative in myself, and a large part of that was the duplicity